larryhastings/big/README.md

     >>> list(big.multisplit(',1,2,3,', (',',), keep=big.ALTERNATING, separate=True, strip=False))
     ['', ',', '1', ',', '2', ',', '3', ',', '']

-And as with `keep=True`, you can recreate the original string by passing these arrays in to `''.join`:
+And, as with `keep=True`, you can also recreate the original string by passing these arrays in to `''.join`:

     >>> ''.join(['1', ',', '2', ',', '', ',', '3'])
     '1,2,,3'